Shandong Problem

-Despite its formal agreement to Japan's terms in 1915 and 1918, China denounced the transfer of German holdings at the Paris Peace Conference in 1919, with the strong support of President Woodrow Wilson of the United States.
-The Chinese ambassador to France, Wellington Koo, stated that China could no more relinquish Shandong, which was the birthplace of Confucius, the greatest Chinese philosopher, than could Christians concede Jerusalem.
-He demanded the promised return of Shandong, but to no avail.
-Japan prevailed.
-Chinese popular outrage over Article 156 led to demonstrations on 4 May 1919 and a cultural movement known as the May Fourth Movement.
+The new government of China denounced the transfer of German holdings at the Paris Peace Conference in 1919, with the strong support of President Woodrow Wilson of the United States.
+The Chinese ambassador to the United States, Wellington Koo, stated that China could no more relinquish Shandong, which was the birthplace of Confucius, the greatest Chinese philosopher, than could Christians concede Jerusalem.
+While he demanded the promised return of Shandong, it remained in Japanese control.
+Chinese popular outrage over Article 156 led to demonstrations on 4 May 1919, in a cultural movement known as the May Fourth Movement.
+The widespread protests and boycotts pressured the Chinese government to reconsider its stance on the Treaty of Versailles.
+Although the treaty was eventually signed, the movement set the stage for further negotiations.
 As a result, Wellington Koo refused to sign the treaty.
 The US, finding itself isolated by all Great Powers, agreed to the Japanese, British and French demands.
 The Chinese public became outraged by the eventual treaty, accusing the Chinese government of selling out, and became disappointed by Wilson's failed promises.

 China's refusal to sign the Treaty of Versailles necessitated a separate peace treaty with Germany in 1921.
 The Shandong dispute was mediated by the United States in 1922 during the Washington Naval Conference.
-In a victory for China, the Japanese leasehold on Shandong was returned to China in the Nine-Power Treaty.
+In a victory for China, the Japanese leasehold on Shandong was returned to China in June, 1922.
 Japan, however, maintained its economic dominance of the railway and the province as a whole.
-When its dominance in the province was threatened by the ongoing Northern Expedition to unite China in 1927–1928, Japan launched a series of military interventions, culminating in the Jinan incident conflict with Chinese Nationalist soldiers.
+When its dominance in the province was threatened by Chiang Kai-shek's Northern Expedition to unite China in 1927–1928, Japan launched a series of military interventions, culminating in the Jinan incident conflict with Chinese Nationalist soldiers.
+Jinan would remain under Japanese occupation until March 1929, when an agreement to settle the dispute over Jinan was reached.
+Shandong remained in the sphere of influence of Japan, arguably, until the end of the Japanese occupation of China during the Second World War in 1945.